On this page: 1. Two Types of Projects — 2. Survey Results — 3. Discussion — 4. More Data

 Digging deeper confirmed the pattern that was familiar from the 2018 survey.

-Participants were asked, from which world region they come.
+Participants were asked from which world region they came.
 This allowed drilling down the income comparison.

 Table 2: Income comparison by regions